-During an adverse weather event, a special meeting of the EPLG may be convened to discuss the situation, as necessary.
-Adverse weather preparedness advice is also included on the Council's website and in publications such as Mid Sussex Matters.
+During an adverse weather event, a special meeting with the Town & Parish Councils may be convened to discuss the situation, as necessary.

-Mid Sussex District Council subscribes to the National Adverse weather Warning Service provided by the Met Office.
+Mid Sussex District Council subscribes to the National Adverse Weather Warning Service (NAWWS) provided by the Met Office.
 Adverse weather warning emails are received by the Council prior to an anticipated event.
-These adverse weather email warnings are then automatically forwarded to key officers and members, local partners who may be involved in the response in the wider community.
+If appropriate the email warnings are automatically forwarded to key officers, members and local partners who may be involved in the response in the wider community.

-In line with the Sussex Resilience Forum's Adverse Weather Plan, the Emergency Planning Manager (or their representative) will call in to an Adverse Weather Teleconference (AWT) if significant weather impacts are forecast.
-The AWT will provide Sussex Resilience Forum (SRF) partners with the latest weather information.
+In line with the SRF Adverse Weather Plan, the Emergency Preparedness Manager (or their representative) will call in to an Adverse Weather Teleconference (AWT) if significant weather impacts are forecast.
+The AWT will provide SRF partners with the latest weather information.
 The key messages from the AWT will be shared with the Council's adverse weather email group.
 The triggers and responses to adverse weather warnings are specified in the SRF Adverse Weather Plan.
 See Appendix 3

 When adverse weather is expected in Mid Sussex, key officers will communicate and liaise with local partners to identify any particularly vulnerable locations.
-Where possible these areas will be given priority during the response to help mitigate the impact of the adverse weather.
+Where possible and subject to prioritised available resources these areas may be given priority during the response to help mitigate the impact of the adverse weather event.